JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 ### Unit Test

-We created three tests: one for valid inputs, one for out of bounds inputs, and another one for invalid inputs.
+We created three tests: one for valid inputs, one for out-of-bounds inputs, and another one for invalid inputs.
 Each test receives the inputs from a stream of arguments from an auxiliary method.
-The inputs tested are the same as the ones present on the previous table.
+The inputs tested are the same as the ones present in the previous table.

 - Valid inputs test: